 #2: After a product launch

 After a product is launched, a product marketing manager is going to be heavily involved in marketing and sales outputs.
-Whether they focus on social media, email marketing, or ad campaigns ensuring long term positive ROAS, the after-launch process needs a bit more attention.
+Whether they focus on SMS marketing, social media, email marketing, or ad campaigns ensuring long term positive ROAS, the after-launch process needs a bit more attention.
+In this phase, strategies like ‘Mass Texting’ can be particularly effective.
+By directly reaching out to a large group of potential or existing customers, businesses can promote new features, offer special deals, or gather feedback, which is invaluable for the ongoing development and marketing of the product.

 9 core functions of product marketing